 [Related: Click here for discount codes for the sustainable products I’ve reviewed.
 For my favorite blogging & website resources, go here.]

 Note: Many of these are also affiliate links.
-That means if you click through them to make the travel bookings you’re planning to make anyway, I’ll earn a commission from the travel company.
+That means if you click through them to make the travel bookings you’re planning to make anyway, I’ll earn a small commission from the travel company.
 (Without increasing the price you pay.
 And you’ll still have your Booking.com Genius status, and other loyalty perks with the companies.)

 This is a major part of how I earn money from this website and can continue to write the detailed guides and reviews you enjoy here, so thank you for using these links!

 - Trains, Ferries & Busses

 - Luggage Storage

 EcoHotels.com is a new booking platform that only offers certified sustainable hotels.
 They have a wider range of of properties than other eco-friendly accommodation platforms (in terms of both geography and price), and they’re a small company themselves.

 And they’ve cut out all the extra fees (cleaning, service fee, taxes…), so what you see as the nightly rate on Plum Guide really is what you pay.

 (Here are a few more AirBnb and Couchsurfing alternatives!)